 Ok so now we're shopping for slightly better guitar amplifiers than the previous selection which was for amps around $/£100.
 I say slightly better when in fact we can get quite a lot better for an extra 100 quid or bucks!

-The amplifiers in this price range are decent enough amps but mainly for home and band practice.
+The electric guitar amplifiers in this price range are decent enough amps but mainly for home and band practice.
 For a really good 'working' amp that you want to gig with on a regular basis you may want to pay a little bit more than this and get a bit more power.
 It all depends on what level you're at in your playing ability, what type of amplifier you're looking for with regard to extra features and sound etc. and what size venue you want to play at if you're going to play live gigs.
-Let's not forget also how much money you've got to spend!
+Let's not forget how much money you have or haven't got to spend?!

 For bigger crowds and/or outdoor venues, many, if not all of the amplifiers on this page will almost definitely need to be rigged up to a PA system so you can be heard.
 Valve amplifiers are the exception as they are naturally louder anyway.
 Just remember, sound dissipates more easily outdoors as there are no walls to bounce off of.